-A pre-registered car is a car that has been registered with the DVRLA prior to the day it is delivered to you.
+A pre-registered car is a car that has been registered with the DVRLA before the day it is delivered to you.
 When it comes to leasing a pre-registered car, the vehicle is still brand new and hasn’t been driven daily by another customer or by a dealership.
-However, the car cannot be pre-registered for more than 90 days otherwise it loses it eligibility for leasing.
+However, the car cannot be pre-registered for more than 90 days otherwise it loses its eligibility for leasing.

 Car dealerships and car suppliers get paid for supplying the car once it has been registered which is usually on the day the car is delivered to or picked up by the customer.
 They pre-register cars in some instances to fulfil their sales quota for the month.